How to Successfully Manage Your First Project

 A number of questions run through your mind:

-This post is focused on helping anyone new to leading a project, committee, or team initiative for an activity that is unique to the organization.
+These tips focus on helping anyone new to leading a project, committee, or team initiative for an activity that is unique to the organization.
 Whether you are organizing a holiday party or leading new product development initiatives, the tools and processes of project management exist to make your probability of success much higher.

 - Initiation: kicking off the project.